kmg1434/tic-tac-toe-project/README.md

 API and the locally hosted server.
 Being able to read the HTTP codes was very helpful for making sure my API functionality was correct.

-## Unsolved Problems
+## Future Features

 - Play over multiple devices.
-- Uncaught token error when not signed in.
-- Lacking pretty css styling/colors/fonts (still usable however)
+- css styling/colors/fonts

 ## User Stories

--As a user I can sign up, sign in, sign out, and change Password -As a user I can create X and O markers on the board -As a user I can win, lose, or tie the game
+- As a user I can sign up, sign in, sign out, and change Password
+- As a user I can create X and O markers on the board
+- As a user I can win, lose, or tie the game
--As a user I can see how many games I have played
+- As a user I can see how many games I have played
--As a user I will know intuitively how to use the interface
+- As a user I will know intuitively how to use the interface

 ## Wireframes